-As we found out in the previous article (Time to change your light), replacing street lighting lamps with LED lights is not only a sound investment, but also a choice of companies that care about consumer comfort, their own image and the environment.
-Moreover, taking into account the European vector of development and legislative initiatives of the European Union, such transition is inevitable and will take place in the near future.
+As we found out in the previous article (It’s time to change your light), replacing street lighting lamps with LED lights is not only a sound investment, but also a choice of companies that care about consumer comfort, their own image and the environment.
+Moreover, considering the European vector of development and legislative initiatives of the European Union, such transition is inevitable and will take place soon.

-The trendsetters in the general lighting market, Philips and Osram, the largest manufacturers of traditional lamps, immediately appreciated a promising new market and began to explore a new direction, starting to produce a large number of LED lights.
-But the price of LEDs was still high and many consumers did not have the financial ability to upgrade their lighting system.
+The trendsetters in the general lighting market, Philips and Osram, the largest manufacturers of traditional lamps, immediately appreciated a promising new market and began to explore a new direction, starting to produce many LED lights.
+But the price of LEDs was still high, and many consumers did not have the financial ability to upgrade their lighting system.
 Given this, the EU government has relaxed the conditions and allowed a delay until 2021.

 Meanwhile, progress did not stand still.
 Several generations of LEDs changed, their quality and efficacy increased from 100 lumens per watt to 160-180 lumens per watt.
 In addition, due to the improvement of technological processes, the price of LEDs has fallen.

 So, we got the situation when, on the one hand, there are many expensive lamps of famous manufacturers on the market, with outdated parameters that were released two years ago, counting on the explosive growth in demand after the first Directive of the European Commission.

 On the other hand, many manufacturers of LED products realized huge market potential.

 Among them were even manufacturers of LEDs for backlighting LED screens, not intended for general lighting.
 It is impossible for a non-professional to distinguish one from another.